 How many lights do I need for my indoor plants?

-The number of light bulbs will affect the intensity of the light your plants are getting: too many bulbs too close will damage the plants, while any number of lights too far may not be enough.
-Large growing operations will use many light fixtures at specific distances to make sure the large number of plants in various growing stages are receiving the amount of light each individual needs without any light burn, while your houseplants at home may be happy with one or two extra lights for those darker days and evenings.
+The number of light bulbs will affect the intensity of all the light your plants are getting: too many bulbs too close will damage the plants, while many lights too far may not be enough.
+Large growing operations will use many light fixtures at specific distances to make sure the large number of plants in various growing stages are receiving the amount of light each individual needs with no light burn, while your houseplants at home may be happy with one or two extra lights for those darker days and evenings.

 How do I know how much light my plants are getting?